Suzette Winter, who documented Hollywood's golden age, dies at 90 - ExBulletin

 After returning to London, she attended art school for a year, worked in Paris as an au pair, and did odd jobs after returning to London.

 She married Leo Grimpel, an architecture student she had met in London, in 1952.
 They had two daughters, Zara and Stephanie.
-With Mr. Grimpel, she moved to Australia and then to Hong Kong.
+With Grimpel, she moved to Australia, then to Hong Kong.
 They divorced in 1966.

-Returning to Australia with her daughters after the divorce, Ms. Winter met Mr. Feldman there; he had made educational documentaries and was filming one about the Maori people of New Zealand at the time.
+Back in Australia with his daughters after the divorce, Winter met Feldman there; he had made educational documentaries and was filming one about the Maori people of New Zealand at the time.
 They married in 1967 and moved to the United States.

-The couple lived in Croton-on-Hudson, NY, and then moved to Manhattan.
-After Mr. Feldman passed away in 2006, Ms. Winter moved to a retirement community in Sleepy Hollow.
+The couple lived in Croton-on-Hudson, New York, and then moved to Manhattan.
+After Feldman’s death in 2006, Winter moved to a retirement community in Sleepy Hollow.

-She attended Mercy College, Dobbs Ferry, NY, where she received a BA in English Literature in 1973.
-In 1976, she received an MA from Manhattanville College, Westchester County, in Humanities.
+She attended Mercy College, Dobbs Ferry, New York, where she received a BA in English Literature in 1973.
+In 1976, she received an MA from Manhattanville College, Westchester County, where she studied science. human.

-Besides Mrs. Janson, she is survived by her other daughter, Stephanie Edelstein; one stepdaughter, Lynne Feldman; six grandchildren; and 10 great-grandchildren.
+Besides Janson, Winter is survived by his other daughter, Stephanie Edelstein; one stepdaughter, Lynne Feldman; six grandchildren; and 10 great-grandchildren.

 Sources